mozilla-services/mozilla-pipeline-schemas/templates/telemetry/disableSHA1rollout/README.md

-This document type name is maintained for backwards compatibility.
+This document type name has been replaced by `disable-sha1rollout`.
-It is replaced by `disable-sha1rollout`.
+The pipeline has support for normalizing the legacy `disableSHA1rollout` name such that pings sent with that document type will be validated using the `disable-sha1rollout` schema.